BeaMagni/IstantonProject/README.md

 To run the codes, you simply need to download the files and use a Python compiler.
 It's important that all of the .py files are in the same folder on your computer.
+Running the various parts there will be generated a folder, called instanton_project, in the same directory, which will contain other foldes, divided by category with the .txt files of the data obtained.